berdal84/nodable/README.md

 ### Download:

-Download binaries from [home page](https://www.dalle-cort.fr/nodable-node-oriented-programming/) or from [Releases](https://github.com/berdal84/Nodable/releases) section.
+Download binaries from [Releases](https://github.com/berdal84/Nodable/releases) section.

 ## How to compile Nodable from sources ?